-Third parties (including creditors, but excluding the officers of the debtor and their relatives) may make offers for the acquisition of the entire business of the debtor, or of a substantial part thereof.
+Third parties (including creditors, but with some exceptions) may make offers for the acquisition of the entire business, or of a substantial part thereof.

-A Sale-of-Business Plan is in essence an asset transfer approved by the court.
-The purchaser is only liable (i) to pay a price as ratified by the court and (ii) to comply with the undertakings as included in the offer and at the court hearing (e.g. commitments in relation to level of employment, level of investments, etc.).
-As a matter of principle, the purchaser of the business pursuant to a Sale-of-Business Plan is not liable for the liabilities of the debtor.
-The payment of the price clears all mortgages, charges and other security over the assigned assets, except security in favour of creditor(s) who financed the acquisition of the secured assets.
-In the latter case, failing agreement with the secured lender, the purchaser of the relevant assets must assume the debt instalments remaining due as from the date of its coming into possession of the assets.
+A sale-of-business plan is in essence an asset transfer approved by the court.
+The purchaser is in principle only liable to (i) pay the price approved by the court and (ii) comply with the undertakings included as part of the offer and taken at the court hearing (e.g., commitments in relation to the level of employment, the level of investments, etc).
+Subject to very limited exceptions, the purchaser of the business pursuant to a sale-of-business plan is not liable for the liabilities of the debtor.
+In particular, the payment of the price clears the assigned assets from all mortgages, charges and other security interests except for the security interests taken by the creditor(s) over the assets which acquisition they financed.
+In the latter case, the purchaser of such secured assets must assume the debt instalments remaining due as from the date of its coming into possession of the assets.

-When reviewing a Sale-of-Business Plan the court can decide which contracts are "necessary for the rehabilitation of the business".
-These contracts are transferred to the assignee of the business notwithstanding any contractual prohibitions.
-They must be carried out on the terms in force as at the date of the commencement of the proceedings.
+When considering a sale-of-business plan the court may decide which of the contracts are "necessary for the rehabilitation of the business".
+These contracts are transferred to the assignee of the business notwithstanding any contractual prohibitions, and must be carried out on the terms applicable as at the date of the opening of the proceeding.

 Employees whose employment is not continued by the purchaser are made redundant at the expense of the debtor.
-If necessary, the cost of redundancy is assumed by the insurance system mentioned above.
+If necessary, the cost of redundancy is assumed by the AGS (see above).